 A friend who may not be your friend at all?

-Those we see as our closest supporters may actually be our nearest and most detractors.
+Those we see as our closest supporters may actually be our nearest and most passionate detractors.

-When I produced in the television and film business, our team would at times quote the opening and closing lines from the movie, Pretty Woman, starring Richard Gere and Julia Roberts.
+When I produced in the television and film industry, our team would at times quote the opening and closing lines from the movie, Pretty Woman, starring Richard Gere and Julia Roberts.

 You may never express it to another person in your life.

 No matter how deep you try to suppress that dream, your heart beats faster when you think about it.